Ian Ross (footballer, born 1974)

 Ian Ross (born 27 August 1974) is a Scottish former professional footballer, who played for Motherwell, St Mirren, Partick Thistle, Alloa Athletic and Stranraer in the Scottish leagues.

 2008 he was appointed Scottish FA Player & Coach Development Officer for the Central Region and University of Stirling 1st Team Head Coach in 2009 until December 2011.
-From 2012, he has been the dedicated coach for the Scottish Football Association's Performance Schools project based at Graeme High School in Falkirk.
+From 2012, he has been the dedicated head coach for the Scottish Football Association's Performance Schools project based at Graeme High School in Falkirk.